Last updated on March 31, 2021

 Focusing on only one or two composition components prevents missing things that get obscured by the story.
 Especially when I get lost in the story, because I’ll skip over them.
 I also often read pages from the bottom up looking for specific elements.
 It helps me pick them out, again, without my brain filling in what I think is there.
 As my vision gets worse, I find this method works well for me and helps me catch more mistakes.
 It’s not fast, but it does the job.
 Clearly, this isn’t everyone’s preferred method, but you do what works for you, right?

-Once I’ve take a few editing passes through a manuscript, I put it away again.
+Once I’ve taken a few editing passes through a manuscript, I put it away again.
 It takes distance to see clearly, so again, once I’ve been re-immersed during editing, I know it’s a good idea to step away.
 After a break, I often see so many things that I missed when stopped looking at it.

 What do I do on an editing break?
 Keep writing!
 I don’t know, what do other writers do?
 I often write poetry if I have time, actually.
 It was my first love.
 Since I always have multiple pieces on the go, there’s never a shortage of something to keep me occupied.
 And the variety is good for my brain.
 The more kinds of writing I do definitely makes me a better writer.
 I mean really, we all learn something and get better with everything we write and I feel like the variety helps strengthen my skills.